-You should include reference images if you have any, but that isn't mandatory; but failing to include the important information will probably lead to not being able to schedule due to the large number of requests.
-It is pretty difficult to filter through 500+ submissions on its own, but then also having to go back and forth when im not sure about what you are specifically wanting, how big and where it would be going, is almost impossible to keep up with.
+You should include reference images if you have any, but that isn't mandatory.
+Failing to include the important information will probably lead to not being able to schedule due to the large number of requests.
+It is pretty difficult to filter through 500+ submissions on its own; but then also having to go back and forth when i'm not sure about what you are specifically wanting is almost impossible to keep up with.

 Please allow up to 2 weeks for a reply; I will be getting back to everyone as soon as I can, but keep in mind I do all of this by myself, on top of the current tattoo schedule and life outside of the shop.
 If you don’t get a reply after 2 weeks, please send a new email (not a reply on the same thread) and I will be sure to get back as soon as I can.